Coyoteq1/VAutomationEvents/README.md

 ---

-**VAuto Automation System** - *Enhancing the V Rising experience through automation and advanced tooling.*
+**VAuto Automation System** - *Enhancing the V Rising experience through comprehensive automation and advanced service coordination.*

+## 🆕 Interactive Map App (Progressing)

+**New Feature Progressing**: An interactive map application that allows you to build your own castle easily in just 5 minutes!

+- **🎯 Interactive Design**: Visual castle building with drag-and-drop interface
+- **⚡ 5-Minute Setup**: Quick castle construction and deployment
+- **🗺️ Map Integration**: Visual planning with real-time terrain assessment
+- **❤️ User-Friendly**: Designed for easy castle building without technical knowledge

+*This app is currently progressing and will be integrated with the main VAuto system soon.*

 For more information, explore our [documentation](docs/) or join our [community](https://discord.gg/your-server).